He Could Go 'All The Way': Joe Namath Enters His 4th Quarter

 Fifty years later, his legacy is still tied up in those three words.

 "I think that particular game, even though we're talking 50 years ago, man, anyone that was around then or checks out the history says, 'Hey wait, we can do it.
 You know, we can overcome these odds.
-I can do this,'" Namath says.
+I can do this,' " Namath says.
 "I'm respectful of that because I know, like life, it's not a one-man show.
 Life is a team effort.
 Having failure or having success — if you didn't have someone to share either one with, or those different emotions we have, where would we be?
 I like private time, but I don't want to feel alone."

 Namath, who turns 76 at the end of the month, writes about the ups and downs of his life in a new book called All the Way: My Life in Four Quarters.
-In an interview, he talks about the Suzy Kolber incident, football's health risks and entering his personal fourth quarter in life.
+In an interview, he talks about the Suzy Kolber incident, football's health risks and entering his fourth quarter in life.

 Interview Highlights

-On the inebriated 2003 sideline interview where he told ESPN's Suzy Kolber: "I want to kiss you"
+On the 2003 sideline interview where, when inebriated, he told ESPN's Suzy Kolber: "I want to kiss you"

 All the Way